AI Tools and Best Practices for Optimizing Your Brand’s YouTube Content

 Make your video description work harder.

-Approach your video’s description just like a website meta description to leverage its power.
-Use the first two sentences as a brief summary of your video, then include time stamps to mark key moments.
-Clearly direct the viewer to next steps by linking to your website, social channel, or a free trial of a service, and don’t forget to include keywords and video tags to boost your video’s SEO.
+Treat your video description the way you’d treat a website meta description.
+Use the first two sentences as a tight summary of the video, then include timestamps to mark key moments.
+Direct viewers to clear next steps by linking to your website, social channels, or a free trial, and include relevant keywords and video tags to improve SEO.

 02.